LongJohnCoder/scheme.forth.jl/README.md

 scheme.forth.jl
 ---------------

-A hobby scheme interpreter for FORTH 83.
+A hobby Scheme interpreter for FORTH 83.
 Specifically it is targeted at [forth.jl](http://github.com/tgvaughan/forth.jl) which is an implementation of FORTH on top of [Julia](http://www.julialang.org), hence the name.
 It began life as a fairly direct port of Peter Micheaux's [Bootstrap Scheme](https://github.com/petermichaux/bootstrap-scheme) (as described in [this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth.
-In addition, this interpreter has a mark-sweep garbage collector.
+In addition, this interpreter has a mark-sweep garbage collector and support for reading input from external files using a partial implementation of Scheme's file ports.

-In future, I plan to also implement a macro system, file io, and a more complete numerical tower to bring it closer to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/).
+In future, I plan to also implement a macro system and a more complete numerical tower to bring it closer to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/).